If you secretly yearn to enter the world of power tools one baby step at a time, you’re in the right place!

 A little about me

 I grew up in Puerto Rico.
 After high school I moved to the US to attend college.
 Marriage and family followed, then graduate school.
-Learning English was hard, but I’m proud to be bilingual and people tell me I hardly have an accent, so that’s cool 🙂
+Learning English was hard, but I’m proud to be bilingual and people tell me I hardly have an accent.
+Que bueno, eh?

 Teaching and learning are two of my greatest passions.
 I love my job as a college professor.
 It brings me joy to watch my students learn, which is why I decided to start this blog.
-I also have a husband who isn’t super handy, so there’s that…(but I love him!).
+I also have a husband who isn’t super handy, so there’s that…(love you, Duane!).
 So, If you think it’s too late to learn to build, think again!
 I was already a “middle-ager” when I started, so I have no doubt you can do it, too!
 And if you’re lucky and have a spouse with power tools, then well…you’re half way there!~

 When I’m not teaching, DYI-ing, or blogging I can be found-